jhajek/Linux-text-book-part-2/Chapter-01/chapter-01.md

 ### Good old mailing lists

-  Find your favorite opensource project and join their mailing list and get a dailey digest of the communication going on.
+  Find your favorite Open Source project and join their mailing list and get a daily digest of the communication going on.
 You can learn much just by being a reader.

 ## Conclusion

 You are ready to begin.
 Hit Any Key to Continue...

+[^1]: Acts of the Apostles 1:1 NIV